The scoping rules for nested and anonymous functions require that all variables used within the function be present in the text of the code.

 This table describes typical operations that attempt dynamic assignment, and the recommended ways to avoid it.

 Best Practice to Avoid Dynamic Assignment

-Specify the variable name as an input to the load function.
-Or, assign the output from the load function to a structure array.
+Specify the variable name as an input to the

 If possible, avoid using these functions altogether.
 See Alternatives to the eval Function.